plone/training/mastering-plone/volto_components_sponsors.rst

 We create a presentation component ``SponsorsBody`` in :file:`frontend/src/components/Sponsors/SponsorsBody.jsx`

-Presentation component means that this is a stateless component which gets the necessary data via props and renders the data of sponsors grouped by sponsor level.
+Presentation component means that this is a stateless component which gets the necessary data via props from the parent component.
+It doesn't communicate with the global app store, does not fetch data, doesn't do no elaborated logic, it just renders the passed data of sponsors, grouped by sponsor level.

 .. code-block:: jsx
     :linenos:
-    :emphasize-lines: 33

     /**
      * sponsors presentation